bomonike/bomonike.github.io/aws-bedrock.md

 {% include _toc.html %}

 <a target="_blank" href="https://bomonike.github.io/aws-bedrock"><img align="right" width="200" src="https://www.awsicon.com/static/images/Service-Icons/Artificial-Intelligence/64/png5x/Bedrock.png" /></a>
-This article seeks to be a tutorial to <strong>logically present</strong> a hands-on experience to learn how to use AI by Amazon Bedrock.
+This tutorial aims to <strong>logically</strong> present a hands-on experience to learn how to use AI by Amazon Bedrock.

+## Why?

+We use Amazon Bedrock because foundation models (LLMs) are so large (and getting larger) that they need to live in the <strong>cloud</strong> - within Bedrock, where one can quickly switch among many models (without downloading).

+Cloud billing is how providers monitize (make money from) the billions it took in salaries and data centers needed to create the models.

+## AWS-certified AI Practitioner Exam

-This is not a 5 minute summary to run mindlessly, but a step-by-step guided course so you <strong>master</strong> this like a pro, enough to pass the 3-year
+This is not a 5 minute summary to run mindlessly, but a step-by-step guided course so you <strong>master</strong> this like a pro, enough to pass the
 <a target="_blank" href="https://aws.amazon.com/certification/certified-ai-practitioner/">AIF-C01 AWS Certified AI Practioner</a>: 65 questions in 90 minutes for <a target="_blank" href="https://skillbuilder.aws/category/exam-prep/ai-practitioner-AIF-C01">$100</a>.
-The <a target="_blank" href="https://docs.aws.amazon.com/aws-certification/latest/examguides/ai-practitioner-01.html">Exam Guide</a> Content Domains:
+The <a target="_blank" href="https://docs.aws.amazon.com/aws-certification/latest/examguides/ai-practitioner-01.html">Exam Guide</a> Content Domains (good for 3-years):

 1. <a target="_blank" href="https://docs.aws.amazon.com/aws-certification/latest/examguides/ai-practitioner-01-domain1.html">20%: Fundamentals of AI and ML</a>
    * Task Statement 1.1: Explain basic AI concepts and terminologies.